Ryan1729/cross-platform-template-demos/README.md

-# rename-me
+# Demos

-This is a template, designed to make using a particular method of cross-platform (desktop and web) development, in a new project, faster.
+This is a collection of demos for [this template](https://github.com/Ryan1729/cross-platform-template), meant to show off how to use it.

-See below for build/run instructions, and see the `checklist` script for how to get started modifying a copy of the template to suit your needs.
+See below for build/run instructions.

 ## WASM version